Adrastea (moon): Orbit

 Adrastea is the smallest and second-closest member of the inner Jovian satellite family.
 It orbits Jupiter at 70,200 mph at a radius of about 129,000 km (1.806 Jupiter radii) at the exterior edge of the planet's main ring.
 Its orbit has a very small eccentricity of around 0.0015 and an inclination relative to Jupiter's equator of 0.03°, respectively.

-Due to tidal locking, Adrastea rotates synchronously with its orbital period, keeping one face always looking toward the planet.
-Its long axis is aligned towards Jupiter, this being the lowest energy configuration.
+It is assumed that due to tidal locking, Adrastea rotates synchronously with its orbital period, keeping one face always looking toward the planet.
+Its long axis is probably aligned towards Jupiter, this being the lowest energy configuration.

 The orbit of Adrastea lies inside Jupiter's synchronous orbit radius (as does Metis's), and as a result, tidal forces are slowly causing its orbit to decay so that it will one day impact Jupiter.
 If its density is similar to Amalthea's then its orbit would actually lie within the fluid Roche limit.
 However, since it is not breaking up, it must still lie outside its rigid Roche limit.